Wednesday, August 29, 2018

 The Reconciliation of Jacob and Ésaü by Arnould De Vuez toward 1678, Baulme Fine Arts

-Royals identify with those superhumans:
+Royals identify with those personnages who are larger than life:

-Philip of France in costume of antiquity by Jean Nocret, toward 1650 / zoomMaurice Leloir in Le Roy-Soleil by T. Cahu, 1931
+Philip of France in Costume of Antiquity by Jean Nocret, toward 1650 / zoomMaurice Leloir in Le Roy-Soleil by T. Cahu, 1931

 * * *